ZrrSkywalker/MonoDETR/README.md

 </div>

 ## Main Results
+This repo contains only an intermediate version of MonoDETR.
+Our paper is still under review, but has been **intentionally plagiarized** by several times in character level, submitting to NeurIPS, CVPR, and other conferences.
+Given this, we plan to release the complete code after our paper been accepted.
+Thanks for your understanding.

 The randomness of training for monocular detection would cause the variance of ±1 AP<sub>3D</sub>.
 For reproducibility, we provide four training logs of MonoDETR on KITTI *val* set for the car category: (the stable version is still under tuned)

 **We have relased the ckpts of our implementation for reproducibility.
 The module names might have some mismatch, which will be rectified in a few days.**